are you our new finance talent?

 What are your activities?

+As a Young Talent Finance Expert you have many different projects to choose from.
+For example, you can get started within a Tax, Investment or Reporting department.
 With a team of talented colleagues, you are responsible for the relevant daily reports for internal and external stakeholders.
 In addition to these activities, you are one of the driving forces behind the financially oriented change process of the bank or insurer.
 Your day-to-day activities include:

 - Identifying bottlenecks and optimizing reporting processes

 - Researching new techniques and tooling, and test these afterward